Yecats/Yecats.github.io/tutorial/Animate-runtime-progress-bars-with-UI-Toolkit/pt7.md

 hero_height: is-small
 comments: true
 ---
-# Design 2: Add the UI to the game

 Once again, you will need a full screen UI Container.
 In UI Builder, go to **File** > **New**.
 Click on **<unsaved window>.uxml** in the **Hierarchy window** and enable **Match Game View**.

 Next, you will add the circular bar to the bottom of the screen.
 In the **Library** section, click on the **Project** tab and expand the tree view until you find **Progressbar_Circular.uxml**.
 Drag it into the Hierarchy.
 Click on it, and set the following properties: